boennecd/Oumuamua/README.md

 -   the `earth` package has many more features!
 -   the `earth` package is single threaded (as of this writing).
--   the `earth` includes the suggestions in Friedman (1993) to decrease the computation time.
-It would be nice to include these in this package.
-It only matters when there are many basis functions.
 -   the `earth` package does not include an L2 penalty which simplifies the computation of the generalized cross validation criterion at each knot.
 -   the `earth` package creates an orthogonal design matrix during the estimation which allows one (I think?) to skip some computations of the generalized cross validation criterion (a "full" forward and backward substitution).
 Put differently, there are no forward or backward substitutions in the C function that finds the knots in the `earth` package.